tahmidazam/glucose-homeostasis/docs/curation.md

 Only relevant columns are kept from the demographics dataframe.

+### Removing individuals with neoplasms or pregnant individuals

+The hospital admission identifiers in the `diagnoses_icd` table with ICD-9 codes that satisfy the constraints below are removed from the demographics dataframe:

+- null;
+- in the range 140–239 representing the ICD-9 chapter _neoplasms_; or
+- in the rage 630–679 representing the ICD-9 chapter _complications of pregnancy, childbirth, and the puerperium_

 ### Adding heights and weights

 Heights and weights are queried from the `chartevents` table.
 The query is generated